vectrixdevelops/guardiansponge/README.md

  - [ModularFramework](https://github.com/me4502/ModularFramework) providing a modular class loading system.
  - [Precogs](https://github.com/me4502/Precogs) providing a service for plugins to integrate with the AntiCheat.

- - Thanks to [AbilityAPI](https://github.com/AbilityAPI/abilityapi) for inspiring the sequence system.
+ - Thanks to [SequenceAPI](https://github.com/AbilityAPI/SequenceAPI) for providing the sequence system that powers all of the checks.
- - Thanks to [CraftBook](https://github.com/sk89q/CraftBook) for inspiring the configuration system.